mattermost/docs/source/administration/devops-command-center.rst

 - A button to end the incident

 If the incident is active, but in a private channel, you won't be able to see the incident channel name or select **End Incident**.
-However, the Commander name and incident checlist will be visible.
+However, the Commander name and incident checklist will be visible.
 If you're a participant in an incident channel, you can modify incident details from within that channel.

 You can view all incidents in the incident Backstage via **Main Menu > Incidents & Playbooks**.